 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

 In January 2021, IG blocked traders from buying GME and AMC shares, forcing the price down by only allowing their customers to sell.
 After that decision, many people started looking for an alternative to IG.
+Learn what are the best broker alternatives to IG in this guide.

 Compare the best alternatives to IG